 Capital assets purchased or acquired with an original cost of \$1,000 or more are reported at historical cost or estimated historical cost.
-Contributed assets are reported at acquisition value as of the date received.
 Additions, improvements and other capital outlays that significantly extend the useful life of an asset are capitalized.
 Infrastructure such as streets, traffic signals and signs are capitalized.
 Other costs incurred for repairs and maintenance are expensed as incurred.
 Depreciation on all assets is provided on the straight-line basis over the estimated useful lives.

 The assets are valued at historical cost when available and estimated historical cost where actual invoices or budgetary data was unavailable.
-Donated capital assets are valued at their estimated acquisition value on the date received.
+Donated capital assets are reported at their estimated fair market value on the date received.
 All retirements have been recorded by eliminating the net carrying values.